-District Outreach Efforts 1 The project was discussed at a D1 Town Hall meeting on June 20 and will be again on October 3.
-An informational flyer was sent to the Peregrine Master Association, the Sanctuary at Peregrine HOA, and the Kissing Camels HOA.
-Information about the process was posted on NextDoor on two occasions.
+District Outre a de Effecte District Outreach Efforts 1 To engage the community in the redistricting process, the D1 rep contacted the Mountain Shadows Community Association, the Kissing Camels Homeowners Association, the Peregrine Master Association, and the Sanctuary at Peregrine HOA so they were aware of the process, timelines, ways to voice opinions, etc. This information was also posted on the NextDoor platform.
+The D1 rep spoke at two D1 Town Hall meetings, hosted by Councilmember Donelson.
 2 Communication was sent through Academy School District #20 internal and external emails to families, letting them know about upcoming public meetings - with special emphasis on District #2 and District #1 meeting times and locations.
 Students and Families in the Village High School 11th grade Civics class were also contacted separately with an offer to attend as an evening engagement opportunity for students to learn about local government processes.
 3 Promoted all District & At-Large meetings via the League of Women Voters of the Pikes Peak Region (social media and monthly newsletter).
 Share Facebook events with 7+ groups (ie Elevate COS: Volunteerism, Charity & Positive Impact, etc - Next Door - all District & At-Large meetings were created on this social media platform - Shared District 3 on my personal social media groups - Pleasant Valley, Mesa, Shelly Roehrs, Realtor - Emailed Mesa & Pleasant Valley neighbors regarding District 3 & At-Large meetings - Pikes Peak Bulletin attended District 3 meeting 4 5 Emailed a summary of the districting process, the DPAC flyer, and public meeting schedule to 22 homeowner associations and property management agencies doing business in the district; distributed flyers to local business across the district, focusing on precincts that were proposed to change districts in the option maps.
 6 Had a variety of conversations with people from personal networks within the district.
 At Large